cs50nestm/cs50labs/variables/README.md

 ![Prompting](http://labs.cs50nestm.net/userInput.gif)

-There are several CS50 User Input functions, depending on the type of data (data type) that you want your fariable to hold.
-Since `age` is an int, we could prompt for a value like this:
+There are several CS50 User Input functions, depending on the type of data (data type) that you want your variable to hold.
+Since `age` is an int, we could user `get_int` to prompt for a value like this:

 ```c
 age = get_int("Enter Your Age: );